 Before understanding vesting, it’s important to know how 401(k) contributions work.
 A 401(k) is a tax-advantaged, employer-sponsored retirement plan that allows employees to contribute a portion of their salary each pay period, usually on a pre-tax basis.

 The Internal Revenue Service (IRS) also allows employers to contribute to their employees’ plans.
-Often these contributions come in the form of a 401(k) match.
-For example, an employer might offer matching contributions of 3% or 6% if an employee chooses to defer 6% of their salary.
+Often these contributions come in the form of an employer 401(k) match.
+For example, an employer might offer matching contributions of 3% or 6% if an employee chooses to contribute 6% of their salary to the 401(k).